brayokenya/Brian-Kiiru/README.md

 ### Brian Kiiru
 <br>
-A solution-focused Software Developer with industry experience in designing, developing, deploying and maintaining web applications that deliver value.
+A solution-focused Software Engineer with industry experience in designing, developing, deploying and maintaining web applications that deliver value.

 ## 💼 Technical Skills